Unboxed-Software/solana-course/content/advance-solana-mobile.md

 # Overview

 Solana has a future in mobile; artwork, games and deFi are all on the horizon.
 However to get there, we'll need to integrate with the popular frameworks people use to create amazing apps.
 In the first and second lesson we used vanilla React Native.
-Today we are going to build atop by looking at [React Native Expo](https://docs.expo.dev/tutorial/introduction/).
+Today we are going to build atop of them by looking at [React Native Expo](https://docs.expo.dev/tutorial/introduction/).

 ## React Native Expo